Anti-German sentiment: Pre-World War II

 On 25 July 1937, NKVD Order No. 00439 led to the arrest of 55,005 German citizens and former citizens in the Soviet Union, of whom 41,898 were sentenced to death.
-The Soviets were not successful in expelling all German settlers living in Western and Southern Ukraine due to the rapid advance of the Wehrmacht.
+The Soviets were not successful in expelling all ethnic Germans living in Western and Southern Ukraine due to the rapid advance of the Wehrmacht.
 The secret police, the NKVD, was able to deport only 35% of the ethnic Germans in Ukraine.
 Thus in 1943, the Nazi German census registered 313,000 ethnic Germans living in the occupied territories of the Soviet Union.
-With the Soviet re-conquest, the Wehrmacht evacuated about 300,000 German Russians and brought them back to the Reich.
-Because of the provisions of the Yalta Agreement, all former Soviet citizens living in Germany at the war's end had to be repatriated, most by force.
-More than 200,000 German Russians were deported, against their will, by the Western Allies and sent to the Gulag.
+With the Soviet advance, the Wehrmacht evacuated about 300,000 Russian Germans to the Reich.
+Under the Yalta Agreement, the Allies mandated the repatriation of Soviet citizens living in Germany at the war's end.
+More than 200,000 Russian Germans were deported, mostly by force, by the Western Allies and sent to special settlements (exile).
 Thus, shortly after the end of the war, more than one million ethnic Germans from Russia were in special settlements and labor camps in Siberia and Central Asia.
 It is estimated that 200,000 to 300,000 died of starvation, lack of shelter, overwork and disease during the 1940s.
 Later during the war, Germans were suggested to be used for forced labour.
 The Soviet Union began deporting ethnic Germans in their territories and using them for forced labour.
 Although by the end of 1955, they had been acquitted of criminal accusations, no rights to return to their former home regions were granted, nor were the former self-determination rights returned to them.
 Near the end of World War II and during the occupation of Germany, Soviet forces invaded German villages and raped German women en masse.
 It is believed by historian Antony Beevor that "a 'high proportion' of at least 15 million women who lived in the Soviet zone or were expelled from Germany's eastern provinces were raped."